cogent3/homologsampler/README.rst

     $ pip install numpy mercurial sqlalchemy pymysql

-Then install HomologSampler directly from the bitbucket repo, specifying to follow dependency links
+Then install HomologSampler directly from the bitbucket repo

 ::